November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 ← Back to blog

-Cover Image for Classes vs Structs: When to Use Each
+Cover Image for Classes vs Structs: How to Choose Value or Reference

-Deciding between classes and structs is less about syntax and more about semantics.
-The key question is whether you need value semantics (copying data) or reference semantics (shared identity).
-That difference affects memory use, performance, mutability, and architecture.
-This guide explains those trade-offs and gives practical rules for choosing the right type.
+Deciding between classes and structs isn’t just syntax.
+The key question is whether you need value semantics (data is copied) or reference semantics (shared identity).
+That choice shapes memory use, performance, mutability, and overall architecture.
+This guide explains the trade-offs, shows how languages treat each model, and gives practical rules to pick the right type for cleaner, faster code.

 Introduction

-Deciding between classes and structs is less about syntax and more about semantics.
-The key question is whether you need value semantics (copying data) or reference semantics (shared identity).
-That difference affects memory use, performance, mutability, and architecture.
-This guide explains those trade-offs and gives practical rules for choosing the right type.
+Deciding between classes and structs isn’t just syntax.
+The key question is whether you need value semantics (data is copied) or reference semantics (shared identity).
+That choice shapes memory use, performance, mutability, and overall architecture.
+This guide explains the trade-offs, shows how languages treat each model, and gives practical rules to pick the right type for cleaner, faster code.

 The core distinction: value vs reference semantics